 Women are less likely than men to access financial services as well as many other services such as education, affordable housing, and quality healthcare that contribute to a secure life.
-These gender disparities are particularly great in Latin America, where less than half of all women have access to a bank account.
+These gender disparities are particularly great in the Western Hemisphere, where less than half of all women have access to a bank account.

 Solution and Impact

 Financing to Global Partnerships supports lending to microenterprises and other organizations in Latin America that are working to expand opportunity for people living in poverty by expanding access to paid work, education, energy, healthcare, housing, sanitation and clean water.
 Most of DFC’s financing targets women, who are more likely to work in the informal economy and be vulnerable to poverty.